digiscot/digiscot-website/pages/participation/apply-for-funding/funding-criteria.md

 {:.browser-default}
 * Projects aim to [build basic digital skills](/participation/basic-digital-skills/) of people who are older, on lower incomes or facing other forms of inequality.
 * Priority will be given to projects which can demonstrate a track record of working with individuals who are facing issues such as poverty, social isolation and other forms of inequality.
 Previous experience of delivering digital skills training is not necessary.
-* Priority will also be given to applications who aim to embed the promotion and development of those skills in the organisations day-to-day activity.
+* Priority will be given to applications who aim to embed the promotion and development of those skills in the organisations day-to-day activity.
 * Awards will typically range from £500 to £10,000; applications for more than this will only be considered in exceptional circumstances.
-* Successful organisations must have already joined [Scotland&#39;s Digital Participation Charter](http://charter.scvo.org.uk) or commit to doing so.
+* Successful organisations must have already joined [Scotland&#39;s Digital Participation Charter](http://charter.scvo.org.uk) when they receive their first payment.
 * To help us understand what the project has achieved and what lessons others can learn, successful projects will be required to:
   1. Ask the individuals they&#39;re supporting to fill out a short questionnaire to gauge their [basic digital skills](/participation/basic-digital-skills/).
   2. Provide regular progress updates by posting content to your project page (here&#39;s [an example](/participation/projects/comas/)).